seanzira/aitchaBot/README.md

 # Aitcha-Bot

 AitchaBot is a customizable ChatGPT interface designed to feel less like a typical AI and more like chatting with a familiar friend.
-It offers personalized features like user registration, conversation history, file uploads, and more -- ideal for companies or individuals seeking a tailored AI assistant experience
+It offers personalized features like user registration, conversation history, file uploads, and more -- ideal for companies or individuals seeking a tailored AI assistant experience.

 # Table of contents
 - [Project Details](#project-details)